pythonlearner1025/emg/README.md

 </p>

-Validation Mean Squared Error (MSE) for raw force prediction was over 10,000, while MVC percentage prediction was between 0.05 and 0.10, highlighting the importance of MVC normalization.
-This prompts exploration of alternative, easily obtainable normalization variables.
+Validation Mean Squared Error (MSE) for raw force prediction was over 10,000, while MVC percentage prediction was between 0.05 and 0.10, highlighting the importance of MVC normalization These results will serve as benchmarks as we develop our own EMG recording platform and dynamometer, and experiment with alternative normalization variables.

 ## Replication Steps